 Form of Governance & Duties

-The City of Aspen operates under a City Manager form of government.
+The City of Aspen operates under a Council-City Manager form of government.
 The City Manager is appointed by and serves at the pleasure of the City Council.
 The City Manager’s Office is responsible for ensuring the public receives excellent customer service by providing guidance and support to all City departments, and by assisting City Council in defining and meeting their collective goals.

 City Manager's Office Team:

 Sara Ott, City Manager (she/her)

 Sara Ott is the City Manager for the City of Aspen, Colorado since 2019.
-She oversees $120M in annual government operations through a diverse series of community services and capital projects ranging from renewal energy utilities, downtown vitality, affordable housing development, community development, parks and recreation, police, public transit, and more.
-Prior to joining Aspen’s management team, she spent 18 years as a public servant in a variety of Midwest local governments.
+She oversees $141M in annual appropriations, which include the delivery of a diverse series of community services and capital projects ranging from renewal energy utilities, downtown vitality, affordable housing development, community development, parks and recreation, police, public transit, and more.
+Before joining Aspen’s management team, she spent 18 years as a public servant in various Midwest local governments.

 Sara has a master of public administration degree from the University of Kansas and a bachelor's degree from Ohio Wesleyan University.
-She is also a certified public manager by the International City/County Management Association (ICMA) and is a Director of the Colorado Insurance Risk Sharing Agency (CIRSA).
+She is also a certified public manager by the International City/County Management Association (ICMA) and a member of the board of the Colorado Insurance Risk Sharing Agency (CIRSA).

 When Sara is not in the office, you can find her with her husband, children, and dog taking advantage of the beautiful outdoor amenities in the Rocky Mountains.

 mailto:email@example.com Diane Foster, Assistant City Manager (she/her)

 Diane Foster is the Assistant City Manager and has been in this role since 2020.
 The Assistant City Manager directly oversees the Wheeler Opera House, Parks and Recreation, Kids First, and Aspen Pitkin County Housing Authority (APCHA).

 Diane and her husband moved to Aspen from Park City, Utah, where Diane served as City Manager for seven years.
 She loves snowboarding and camping, and you will find her most weekends on the slopes or at a campsite.

 Scott Miller is the Aspen Public Works Director and has worked at the City of Aspen since 2008.
 The Public Works Director oversees Capital Asset, Engineering, Streets, Parking, Transportation, and Affordable Housing Development.